Bayley Seton Hospital: Later history

 In the 1930s, President Franklin Roosevelt began a campaign to construct and maintain U.S. Public Health Service Hospitals, to serve the military, veterans, and the general public.
 As part of this process, the current main building of Bayley Seton was constructed.
 The Staten Island Public Health Service Hospital was built as a five- to seven-story hospital, in a Mayan revival style.
 Until 1981, it operated inpatient and outpatient services, emergency, surgery, and rehabilitation wards.
 Military installations at Fort Wadsworth, Fort Hamilton (just across the narrows in Brooklyn), the Staten Island Homeport, Miller Field Air Station, as well as air, naval and Coast Guard installations built during the Second World War assured a large military and veteran population for the hospital.

 In 1980, President Ronald Reagan announced plans to close or sell all such hospitals, and despite local protest, Staten Island Public Health Service Hospital was sold to the Sisters of Charity of New York, a Catholic medical and social services system.

 Bayley Seton

-The Sisters of Charity renamed the hospital Bayley Seton, after their order’s founder, New York's Saint Elizabeth Ann Seton.
+The Sisters of Charity renamed the hospital Bayley Seton, after their order's founder, Elizabeth Ann Seton.
 The renamed hospital expanded its campus buildings to include the Saint Elizabeth Ann outpatient clinics, and turned over part of the campus to the New York Foundling Hospital.

 In the 1990s Amethyst House, a women's Drug Abuse Treatment center was opened, as well as an Alcoholism Acute Care Unit on the 3rd floor, a St. Vincent's Nursing School on the fifth floor, social service agencies in other buildings, including the Richmond Center for Rehab & Specialty Care Center, hospital inpatient drug rehab treatment services, services for co-occurring mental and substance abuse disorders, a comprehensive psychiatric emergency program), and the center for a mental health client dispersed housing and in-community employment program.